ObjectDB Database Search

 SELECT clause (JPQL / Criteria API)

-results more precisely can improve performance and in some cases can also reduce the amount of Java
+performance and can sometimes reduce the amount of Java code needed.
+Note that query results

-(). commit (); The Employee instance is constructed as an ordinary Java object and its initial state
+. getTransaction (). commit (); The Employee instance is constructed as an ordinary Java object

 JPA Metamodel Types